cbrunner/meta-deep-research/replit.md

 ## Overview

 This application provides a unified research orchestration system that:
-1. Takes a user query and creates a research plan using Claude Sonnet
+1. Takes a user query and creates a research plan using OpenRouter (configurable model)
 2. Dispatches the query to three parallel deep research agents in parallel:
    - **Gemini Deep Research** (`deep-research-pro-preview-12-2025`) via Interactions API
    - **OpenAI o3 Deep Research** (`o3-deep-research`) via Responses API with background mode
    - **Perplexity Deep Research** (`sonar-deep-research`)
-3. Synthesizes the results into a consensus report using Claude
+3. Synthesizes the results into a consensus report using OpenRouter (configurable model)

 ## Architecture